pixee/docs/docs/code-scanning-tools/codeql.md

 # GitHub Advanced Security

 No setup is required for GitHub Advanced Security (GHAS) users to receive fixes from CodeQL results that are uploaded as Code Scanning alerts.
-Triage capability is limited in GHAS, so triage is best experienced through [our dashboard](https://app.pixee.ai).
+Triage for GHAS is best experienced through [our dashboard](https://app.pixee.ai).